Home Datebook

 Groups

-Our Lady Queen of Peace Lay Fraternity of St. Dominic group meets monthly at 2pm on the second Saturday at Holy Angels Parish in Newark.
-For further information, contact Anthea T. Piscarik at apiscarik@gmail.com or 302-373-3916.
+Second Saturdays: Our Lady Queen of Peace Lay Fraternity of St. Dominic group, second Saturday, 2 p.m. to 4 p.m., in Newark at Holy Angels Church.
+If you’d like to inquire, contact Anthea T. Piscarik.
+Email: apiscarik@gmail.com or (302) 373-3916.

 Calix is an association of Catholic alcoholics, drug addicts, and family members and friends affected by addiction, who are maintaining their sobriety through participation in their Catholic faith and a 12 Step program.
-The Calix Society Wilmington unit meets on Wednesday, at 7:00 pm in St. Matthew’s school following the 6:15 Mass in St. Matthew’s Church, 904 E. Newport Pike,Wilmington, DE 19804.
-The Mass is offered for all who suffer from the disease of addiction, living or deceased.
-Contact information: Call 215-478-1315 or email qop62581@gmail.com or calixsociety.org
+For more information, www.calixsociety.org/directory/

 Reunions